rlatorraca/Microprofile/README.md

 # Microprofile
-It is a simple demonstration of microprofile (microservices architecture) implemented by Quarkus and OpenLiberty
+It is a simple demonstration of the "MicroProfile" (microservices architecture) implemented by Quarkus and OpenLiberty